Photos: Karina Titova, Sweden 2019

 The documents must be submitted to the Erasmus coordinator of the department which has a partnership agreement with the university in which you will be studying, not to the Study Abroad Centre.

 The selection is made by the Erasmus departmental coordinators in each of the academic units.
 You are not competing with all UT students interested in studying abroad, only those applying to the same area of studies at the same host university.
 Candidates are selected on the basis of their academic achievements, motivation, command of languages, the connection between their study programme at UT and their studyies abroad, and other factors.
-As far as foreign languages are concerned, students should make sure that their language skills allow them to successfully cope with studies at the foreign university (this usually means a level of B2, in some cases C1).
+As far as foreign languages are concerned, students should make sure that their language skills allow them to successfully cope with studies at the foreign university (this usually means a level of B2, in some cases C1) and there is an official proof (language certificate) to cofirm it.
+There is no exception for students of the curriculum delivered totally in English.
+In some cases the requirement of the host university for the language level for the local language (Spanish, German, French) might be slightly lower (B1).

 You will be informed of the results by your Erasmus coordinator by the end of March (for the first application round) or the end of September (for the additional application round).